 Are you an organisation with a mission to tackle large and complex social issues?
-Many charities and funders are tackling deep-rooted social problems—from homelessness to criminal justice, knife crime to childhood obesity.
+Many are tackling deep-rooted social problems—from homelessness to criminal justice, knife crime to childhood obesity.
 These issues involve lots of actors, they are caused by multiple factors, and they require ambitious action to address them.

 Theory of change provides a framework for thinking through what change you want to see and how you plan to get there.
 This workshop is aimed at organisations wanting to think big in their theory of change: to influence lasting social change in a complex area.
 It will introduce systems approaches to understanding why complex social problems persist and draw on NPC’s Thinking Big guidance to support you to develop a theory of change aimed at systemic change.